JimmyRaill/KRAKENBOTZYN/ZIN_DEBUG_ANALYSIS.md

 **How to use**:
 - Set `AGGRESSIVE_RANGE_TRADING=1` in `.env`
 - Restart autopilot
-- Zyn will take more trades (monitor for 24h)
+- Zin will take more trades (monitor for 24h)

 ---